nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-images-in-a-react-native-application.md

 } = React;
 ```

 We've used `TouchableHighlight` before.
 This is a reminder.
-It's basically just a wrapper for making `<Views>` respond properly to touches. `Image` is an `Image` component that's going to allow us to throw in images.
+It's basically just a wrapper for making `<View>` respond properly to touches. `Image` is an `Image` component that's going to allow us to throw in images.

 If we go down here, to our `render` function, let's throw in an `<Image>`.
 An `<Image>` takes in a `source`.
 If that source if coming from a URL, you're going to have a `uri:` property, and then the value is going to be the URL that the Image is located at.
 Ours is on our `userInfo` object we're passing in.
 They key is `avatar_url`.
 Before we finish, let's go ahead and add a `style` that's already been made for us, `{styles.image}`.